 The Causes and Effects of Microtia

 Microtia is not life-threatening, but when your little one is missing all or part of an ear, it can significantly impact his or her hearing.
-Microtia can take a toll on your child’s appearance and self-esteem, as well.
-As a parent, you may feel overwhelmed, unaware of your options and unsure of the best way to care for your child.
+Microtia can take a toll on your child’s appearance and self-esteem.
+As a parent, you may feel overwhelmed, unaware of your options, and unsure of the best way to care for your child.
 Located in Beverly Hills, CA, Reinisch Plastic Surgery is a world-renowned leader in the treatment of this condition.
 Dr. John Reinisch pioneered the innovative MEDPOR technique, which provides better cosmetic results than older methods of ear reconstruction.
 He can also combine this surgery with ear canal reconstruction to address aural atresia.
 Patients come from across the country and around the world to benefit from his expert care.

 What Is Microtia?

 Microtia is a congenital disorder.
 Children born with the condition have a small, irregularly shaped, or missing ear.
 In 90 percent of all cases, it only affects one ear, although some patients have bilateral microtia.
 There are four grades of the condition:

 - Grade 1: An unusually small ear, often with a narrowed or missing ear canal.